abtion/guidelines/employee_manual/4_dww_schedule_and_calendar.md

 # 4 dww schedule and calender

 ## Only 4 days a week
 We have implemented 4 day work week!
 Meaning, we work 30 hours from Monday to Thursday.
-In order to make the 4dww successful, we align our schedules and meet at work earliest at 7:30 and latest at 9:00.
-Your day finishes after 7,5 hours of work excluding a 30 min lunch break from 11.30 -12.00.
+In order to make the 4dww successful, we align our schedules.
+- Meet at work earliest at 7:30 and latest at 9:00.
+- Your day finishes after 7,5 hours of work excluding a 30 min lunch break from 11.30 -12.00.

 We only work 4 days a week by default, and have Fridays off.
 There are 2 exceptions we'd like you to be aware of, as first, we have 5 internal days per year which will be held on Fridays.
 Those are mandatory for all employees, but don't worry.. they are FUN!
 Second, when a public holiday takes place on a weekday from Monday to Thursday, we will use Friday as a compensation day to keep 4 working days per week.